The best 404 pages for boosting boost usability, improving user experience and even raising. Here are 6 best practices from Justinmind

 Urgh, a 404 page!
 No one likes that, right?
 But hold on a minute.
 404 error pages don’t need to be a total UX nightmare.
 When designed to delight and direct users, 404 pages can transform from sources of frustration to opportunities for conversion and branding.
 Good UI design, a focus on user experience and a little human empathy can go a long way towards improving 404 page design.

-This post will look at 5 error page best practices to make 404 pages more user friendly.
-Follow them for better usability, stronger branding and delightful user experiences.
+This post will look at the best 404 pages and explore 6 best practices to make error pages more user friendly.
+Read on for better usability, stronger branding and delightful user experiences.

 Turn user error into UX opportunity

 A standard, out-of-the box 404 page gives users only one option – go back to where they came from.
 What a downer.
 According to the principles of gamification, users want to feel like they’re making progress.
 So design 404 pages that allow users to progress to other parts of your site, commonly the home or features pages.
 This way you’ve got a lot more chance of keeping them on sight and nudging them in the right direction.
 Justinmind keeps it simple by giving users 5 key paths to follow: